CosmWasm/docs-deprecated/docs/05-actor-model/01-idea.md

 Let's imagine two contracts:

-1. The `MmoCurrency` contract mentioned before, which can perform `Transfer` action, allowing to transfer some `amount` of currency to some `receiver`.
+1. The `MmoCurrency` contract mentioned before, which can perform `Transfer` action, allows transferring some `amount` of currency to some `receiver`.
-2. The `WarriorNpc` contract, which would have some amount of our currency, and he would be used by our MMO engine to pay out the reward for some quest player could perform.
-It would be triggered by `Payout` action, which can be called only by specific client (which would be our game engine).
+2. The `WarriorNpc` contract, which would have some amount of our currency, and he would be used by our MMO engine to pay the reward out for some quest player could perform.
+It would be triggered by `Payout` action, which can be called only by a specific client (which would be our game engine).

-Now here is an interesting thing - this model forces us, to make our MMO more realistic in terms of the economy that we traditionally see - it is because `WarriorNpc` has some amount of currency, and cannot create more out of nothing.
+Now here is an interesting thing - this model forces us, to make our MMO more realistic in terms of the economy that we traditionally see - it is because `WarriorNpc` has some amount of currency, and cannot create more out of anything.
 It is not always the case (the previously mentioned `cw20` has a notion of Minting for this case), but for sake of simplicity let's assume this is what we want.

-To make the quest reasonable for longer, we would make a reward for it to be always between `1 mmo` and `100 mmo`, but it would be ideally `15%` what Warrior owns.
-This means, that the quest would be worth less for every subsequent player, until Warrior would be broke, left with nothing, and will no longer be able to payout players.
+To make the quest reasonable for longer, we would make a reward for it to be always between `1 mmo` and `100 mmo`, but it would be ideally `15%` of what Warrior owns.
+This means, that the quest reward decreases for every subsequent player, until Warrior would be broke, left with nothing, and will no longer be able to payout players.

 So what would the flow look like?
 The first game would send a `Payout` message